xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --output-path exported-feature-table
 ```

-Now we have our taxonomy table in tsv format.
+Now we have our taxonomy table in `.tsv` format.

 <br>
 **Step 5: Generating feature table for each sample.**